CherieMoore/Animated-Buttons/README.md

 </ol>
 <p>

-Cherie's Animated Buttons was created to show the use of transistions, gradients, colors, styling and alignment of buttons.
+Cherie's Animated Buttons was created to show the use of transitions, gradients, colors, styling and alignment of buttons.
 <p>